Yusi (footballer): Alavés

 On 16 July 2025, Enríquez signed a four-year contract with La Liga side Deportivo Alavés.

 International career

 Eligible to represent both Spain and Morocco, Enríquez played for the Spain's under-15 until under-18 side, before switching his national allegiance to the Moroccan national team.
-Since 2023, he has represented the Moroccan under-20 team.
+In 2023, he has represented the Moroccan under-20 team.

 In March 2024, Enríquez was called up by Walid Regragui and was included in the Moroccan national team final squad, for the friendlies against Angola and Mauritania as an unused substitute.